- Dota 2 High School League Season One 2019

 Teams must be made up of only students from the same school and they must have a supervising teacher in order to participate.
 Teams will also compete to the standards held by HSL – which promote teamwork, sportsmanship and respect.

-Teams can choose whether to compete in the Casual or Premier divisions depending on their competitiveness, but only the Premier division teams will qualify for Stage 3 of the tournament.
+Teams can choose whether to compete in the Casual or Premier divisions depending on their competitiveness, but only the Premier division teams will qualify for the semi-finals and finals of the tournament.

 Students, parents and teachers are encouraged to read our Dota 2 HSL 2019 Guidebook.

-Stage 1: Round Robin – February 18th to April 29th
+Round Robin – March 4th to April 29th

-Teams will compete in a round robin format for 9 rounds playing against other teams in their region/state, accumulating points by winning matches.
-After 9 rounds, the 8 teams within a region/state with the most points will move on to Stage 2: the Regional/State Playoffs.
+Our ANZ high school teams will compete in a round robin format for 7 weeks/rounds playing against each-other and accumulating points by winning matches.
+After 7 rounds, the 4 teams with the most points will move on to the next stage.

-Stage 3: ANZ Playoffs & ANZ Grand Final – May 25th to June 5th
+Sudden Death Semi-Finals & ANZ Grand Final – May 6th to 20th

 First Place – $2,000.00 Prize Pack